Level II Fieldwork Objectives

-- Clearly, confidently, and accurately articulate the values and beliefs of the occupational therapy profession and the value of occupation as a method and desired outcome of occupational therapy to clients, families, significant others, colleagues, service providers, and the public.
+- Clearly and confidently articulate the values and beliefs of the occupational therapy profession and the value of occupation as a method and desired outcome of occupational therapy to clients, families, significant others, colleagues, service providers, and the public.

 - Collaborate with client, family, and significant others throughout the occupational therapy process.

-- Articulate a clear and logical rationale for the evaluation process; select relevant screening and assessment methods based on client’s priorities/contexts, and theories and evidence-based practice; obtain sufficient and necessary information from relevant resources prior to and during the evaluation process.
+- Articulate a clear and logical rationale for the evaluation process; select relevant screening and assessment methods based on client’s priorities and contexts, and theories and evidence-based practice; obtain sufficient and necessary information from relevant resources prior to and during the evaluation process.

-- Establish relevant and appropriate long and short-term treatment goals in collaboration with the client based on evaluation results while taking into consideration the client’s priorities and contexts, and theories and evidence-based practice.
+- Establish relevant and appropriate long and short-term treatment goals in collaboration with the client based on evaluation results, taking into consideration the client’s priorities and contexts, and theories and evidence-based practice.

-- Demonstrate the ability to articulate a clear and logical rationale for the intervention process, utilize evidence-based practice, choose and select occupations relevant to the client, and implement occupation-based intervention plans that are client-centered.
+- Demonstrate the ability to articulate a clear and logical rationale for the intervention process, utilize evidence-based practice, choose and select occupations relevant to the client, and implement client-centered, occupation-based intervention plans.